justinethier/cyclone/index.md

 Documentation
 -------------

-- The [User Manual](docs/User-Manual) covers in detail how to use Cyclone, and provides information and API documentation on the Scheme language features implemented by Cyclone.
+- The [User Manual](docs/User-Manual) covers in detail how to use Cyclone and provides information on the Scheme language features implemented by Cyclone.

 - An [API Reference](docs/API) is available for all libraries provided by Cyclone, including a complete alphabetical listing.